 As a junior oil and gas producer, the Corporation continues to devote significant attention to constraining costs.
-No changes were made to NEO base salaries in 2021.
+No changes were made to NEO base salaries in 2022, except an increase to the base salary of Ms. Rosebush to better align her salary with responsibilities taken on in July 2020 when she was promoted to 'Head of Finance' (subsequently updated to 'Finance Director').